-Under certain circumstances the Laboratory Director, Operations Manager, or the QA Manager may exceptionally authorize departures from documented procedures or policies.
-The departures may be a result of procedural changes due to the nature of the sample; a one-time procedure for a client; QC failures with insufficient sample to reanalyze, etc..
-In most cases, the client will be informed of the departure prior to the reporting of the data.
+The departures may be a result of procedural changes due to the nature of the sample; a onetime procedure for a client; QC failures with insufficient sample to reanalyze, etc. In most cases, the client will be informed of the departure prior to the reporting of the data.
 Any departures must be well documented using the laboratory's corrective action procedures described in Section 13.
-This information must be documented in logbooks and/or data review checklists, at the very least by referencing the CAR number and possibly including a copy of the CAR.
+This information may also need to be documented in logbooks and/or data review checklists as appropriate.
 Any impacted data must be referenced in a case narrative and/or flagged with an appropriate data qualifier.

-Any misrepresentation or possible misrepresentation of analytical data discovered by any laboratory staff member must be reported to facility senior laboratory management within 24-hours, including the initiation of a CAR.
-The Senior Management staff is comprised\of the Laboratory Director, QA Manager, Operations Manager, Client Services Manager, and the EH&S Coordinator.
+Any misrepresentation or possible misrepresentation of analytical data discovered by any laboratory staff member must be reported to facility senior laboratory management within 24-hours.
+The Senior Management staff is comprised of the Laboratory Director, the QA Manager, and the Department Managers.
 The reporting of issues involving alleged violations of the company's Data Integrity or Manual Integration procedures must be conveyed to an Ethics and Compliance Officer (ECO) and Quality Director within 24 hours.